Why You Should Get Your Phlebotomy Certification

 Another thing to note is that the ASCP specifies that the laboratory at which you intern must be regulated according to the Clinical Laboratory Improvement Amendment of 1988.
 This act was put into effect by the U.S. Department of Health & Human Services to ensure quality laboratory testing across the United States.

 For phlebotomy technicians with no prior work experience the requirements for certification through ASPT are:

-- Completion of an accredited phlebotomy training program
+- Successful completion of an accredited phlebotomy training program

 National Phlebotomy Association (NPA)

-Similarly, unless you have one year of prior experience as a phlebotomist, you need to attend a phlebotomy training program to qualify for certification through NPA.
+Similarly, you need to have one year of prior experience as a phlebotomist, and be currently employed.
+Clinical experience is not acceptable and you'll need a letter verifying length of employment from your supervisor.
+You also need to have attended a phlebotomy training program to qualify for certification through the NPA.

 The program you attend must include:

 - 160 classroom hours in addition to the clinical practical internship and 16 continuing education units